ginguglia/MADGRAV/README.md

 coherence and signal ranking — operating on Q-transform tiles. **No waveform template bank is matched-filtered against the data.** Waveform models enter only through the training distribution and through the injection campaigns used for calibration and sensitivity estimation.

+**MADGRAV currently operates on a 2-detector configuration, a single-detector version and one including Virgo are in preparation.**

 ---